RoggersAnguzu/Global-Calendar-Application/README.md

 - Displaying date-related information using various calendar systems.
 - Converting numeric months to their corresponding names..
-- Learning about different calendar systems, including the Gregorian, Hebrew, and Taiwan calendars.
+- Learning about different calendar systems, including the Gregorian, Hebrew, and Taiwan calendars..

 -
 -# ScreenShots